-Whether you’re applying for a job, pitching your services to a client, networking, or telling your boss why you need a raise or new position, it’s more effective if you can tell an “accomplishment story.”
+Whether you’re offering your services to a new client, applying for a job, networking, or telling your boss why you need a new position, it’s more effective if you can tell an “accomplishment story.”

 I’ll explain what I mean, provide an example, and describe how to come up with your accomplishment story.

 What Is an Accomplishment Story?

 Think of a time when you were presented with a challenge and you did something that got great results, AND you enjoyed the process.